 The 39,000-acre preserve is the largest protected area of tallgrass prairie on Earth.
 The preserve is known for the bison that calls it home.
 With a herd of 2,700 American Bison, it’s one of the largest herds in the country.
 It’s also home to white-tailed deer, beavers, bobcats, coyotes, woodchucks, over 300 species of birds, and more.
 You can drive the 15-mile scenic road to see the bison and other wildlife, visit the preserve headquarters and gift shop, have a picnic, check out the nature trail, visit the historic 1920’s ranch bunkhouse, and more.

 The 200-acre state park offers the largest natural gypsum cave open to the public and the only gypsum show cave in the United States.
 There are daily guided tours of the cavern.
 There are also hiking trails, RV sites, picnic areas, a gift shop and more.

 - Pumpkin Patch

 Oklahoma offers many great pumpkin patches with lots of fun activities for the whole family.

 - Orr Family Farm

 The Orr Family Farm offers train rides on a historic train, pony rides, a vintage 1975 carousel, a playground, and so much more.
 September 20th will start the fall season for the Orr Family Farm.

 Looking for more events in Oklahoma?
-Join the Green Events in Oklahoma Facebook group.
+Join the Green Living in Oklahoma Facebook group.

 Latest posts by Lisa Sharp (see all)